luka712/mars/README.md

 ### Build

 It is tested with C-Lion as IDE.
-CMakeLists.txt should be build.
+CMakeLists.txt should be built.

+To build simply run `cmake`.

 This will download all required dependencies in `cmake-build-debug` folder.

 Main project is called `mars`.

 #### Linux
-From `cmake-build-debug` folder run `.. cmake`
+From `cmake-build-debug` folder run `cmake ..`

 ### EMSCRIPTEN